 Let’s get to it.
 I’ll break down these exercises by what they target to make it easier to digest.
 These exercises address strength training, endurance and flexibility.

 Cable Wood Chop/ Reverse Cable Wood Chop

-When I see and do these exercises, they look and feel like they’re made for golf.
+When I see and do these exercises, they look and feel like they’re made for golf; this is one of the best golf workouts out there.
 The wood chop pretty much simulates putting your body into a golf shot.
 You twist while keeping a steady lower body, working on your core and obliques.
 Doing these can help you develop explosive power from your body.

 - On an adjustable cable machine, attach a handle to the top setting.

 - Stand next to the cable machine, and place your feet shoulder width apart.
 Keep knees slightly bent throughout.

 - Reaching up, grab the handle with both hands over your shoulder (similar feel to top of back swing).